Lead and drinking water

 • Removed known sources of lead from the system.
 All known lead service connectors (pigtails) were removed from the system by 1998.

 • Replaced large meters containing lead components that serve water to at-risk populations.
-For more than ten years, all replacement meters have been lead-free.
+Since the mid-2000s, all replacement meters have been lead-free.

 Home plumbing can add lead to your drinking water diagram (text version)